 If you’re planning to visit Dartmouth in South Devon then you’re in for a treat.
 We fell in love with the Medieval streets and stunning coastal views of this historic UK town long before we moved here.
-It’s incredible that we now get to call this gem on the South West coast home.
-As someone who has lived and breathed Devon life for five years now, I thought I’d share our favourite things to do in Dartmouth with kids.
+As someone who has lived and breathed Devon life for seven years, I thought I’d share our favourite things to do in Dartmouth with kids.

 Things to do in Dartmouth, England

 Dartmouth is a Devon town on the River Dart that is steeped in maritime history.
 Its Medieval streets are full of delights – you could easily lose a day wandering through the timbered buildings, cute alleyways and sampling local delicacies from independent traders.

 However, as a mum I know this isn’t always that fun for children.
 So, what’s there to do in Dartmouth for the kids?

 Here’s a selection of things to do in Dartmouth with kids from theme parks to Devon steam trains and walks – it’s a small Devon town with plenty to offer.